jennan/apptainerception/README.md

 The key to making `apptainer build` work inside apptainer is to unset the `APPTAINER_BIND` variable before calling `apptainer build` inside the container.
 Otherwise, it will fail when trying to mount the folders, with an error message saying that they do not exist.
+This is implemented in the `%runscript` section of the builder container.

 The rest of the script ensures that the right modules are loaded on NeSI and the usual folders are defined as bind paths.